 To mark 100 years since the end of the First World War, the Royal British Legion drew our attention back to those grand family homes which opened their doors to wounded soldiers from all over the world, as well as their own boys at the front.

 With 2018 being the centenary of the end of the First World War, The Royal British Legion has launched the ‘Thank You’ movement to both commemorate and express their appreciation for all of those who served and sacrificed for the war effort.

 Among the unsung heroes of the war years are many of Britain’s stately homes, along with their owners and staff, who played a vital role by transforming into convalescent homes and hospitals for wounded soldiers.
 Here are some of those stories.

-Highclere Castle – much like its fictional counterpart Downton Abbey – first began receiving patients in September 1914 after the 5th Countess of Carnavon, Lady Almina, took on the role of Matron and opened the house as a hospital.
-Lady Almina brought comfort and luxury to her wounded house guests, offering delicious food, wine and brandy to the soldiers.
+Highclere Castle – much like its fictional counterpart Downton Abbey – first began receiving patients in September 1914 after Almina, the 5th Countess of Carnarvon, took on the role of Matron and opened the house as a hospital.
+Lady Carnarvon brought comfort and luxury to her wounded house guests, offering delicious food, wine and brandy to the soldiers.

 The Countess had a gift for healing and she often sent long telegraphs to families of her injured patients to tell them of news.
 The castle, located in Newbury, returned to being a private home in 1922.